SethHollandsworth/projectEuler/README.md

 # projectEuler
 solutions to project euler problems.
-Some work, some don't
+Most work, some don't